 I really liked two guidelines by the author:

-- Take actions – it’s loitering inaction that feed fear
+- Take action – it’s loitering inaction that feeds fear

 - Only do what you believe is right to do